 Yes, aquarium fish need light to determine whether it’s day or night.
 However, the natural light in your room is sufficient.
 Fish do not necessarily need an extra aquarium light.
 An aquarium light is to see your fish, and for live aquatic plant photosynthesis.

-Luckily fish don’t need an aquarium light if the room it’s in has windows.
-If the room is completely dark your fish will not do so well in the long term.
 In the rest of the article I’ll briefly cover why fish can’t live in the dark, whether aquarium fish need light at night and how long you should keep your aquarium light on.

 I’ve actually written an article about this before, which you can check out here if you want.

 How Long Should Your Aquarium Light be On?

 Fish need day and night cycles with about 12 hours of light and 12 hours of darkness.
 You could say that this means that you should leave your aquarium light on for 12 hours, but I would not do this.
 I’ve tried this and asked many people about it, and the conclusion is the same throughout: algae will bloom.